 - 1.1.
-Before shift every morning, workers will sign a check-in sheet confirming they are not experiencing any symptoms.
-The sheet is then sent to the Site Safety Officer. - 1.2.
-Anyone who has experienced symptoms of COVID-19 in the last 10 days must notify their foreman immediately, use the CDC self-assessment tool at https://bc.thrive.health/covid19/en and follow it's instructions for self-isolation.
+Before shift every morning, workers will check-in and confirm they are not experiencing any symptoms. - 1.2.
+Anyone worker who has experienced symptoms of COVID-19 in the last 10 days must notify their supervisor immediately, use the CDC self-assessment tool at https://bc.thrive.health/covid19/en and follow it's instructions for self-isolation.
 Symptoms include fever, chills, new or worsening cough, shortness of breath, sore throat, and new muscle aches or headache. - 1.3.
 Anyone who has arrived from outside of Canada, or who is a contact of a confirmed COVID-19 case, is to self-isolate for 14 days and monitor for symptoms. - 1.4.
 For workers who start to feel ill at work.
 The following steps should be taken: - 1.4.1.
-Sick workers report to first aid, even with mild symptoms. - 1.4.2.
+Sick workers report to first aid if available, even with mild symptoms. - 1.4.2.
 Sick workers are to wash or sanitize their hands, provided with a mask, and isolated.
-After assessment ask the worker to go straight home and use the CDC self-assessment tool. - 1.4.3.
-If the worker is severely ill (e.g., difficulty breathing, chest pain), call 911. - 1.4.4.
-Clean and disinfect any surfaces that the ill worker has come into contact with.
+After assessment ask the worker to go straight home and use the CDC self-assessment tool. - 1.4.3.If the worker is severely ill (e.g., difficulty breathing, chest pain), call 911. - 1.4.4.Clean and disinfect any surfaces that the ill worker has come into contact with.